Litter-Robot 4 Review: It Flagged a UTI Early. Then It Broke

 | Reliability track record | Proven (3+ years) | Newer, some early reports | Shorter US track record |

-| App subscription | Free core features | Broader subscription tier | Free app |
+| App subscription | Free core features | Broader subscription tier | Free app (no subscription) |

 | Health monitoring | Weight tracking, per-cat history | AI-enhanced, camera-based | Basic usage data |